The following is my dividend history for my portfolio going back to January of 2008. I promise to eventually go back further, but in the meantime…

 So without further adieu, my portfolios dividend history dating back to January of 2008.
 Please notice the tabs at the bottom of the excel spreadsheet (monthly, quarterly, annual).

 And for now for some charts.

 So, why do I even bother sharing this information every month.
 I want readers to notice a couple things and encourage anyone who is in the earlier stages of building up there financial assets.
 When you’re starting out it may feel like you aren’t making any progress towards your goals.
 You may only have a couple bucks in dividends for the month.
 Don’t give up and keep at it.
 Notice how the charts are showing a slow and steady progress with the amount of dividend income increasing, slowly but surely over time.
 In January of 2008, I had no dividend income.
-Fast forward a little over a decade later and I am getting passive dividend income off my portfolio of $3110.36(for April 2020), resulting in crazy awesome growth in my dividend income.
+Fast forward a 13 years later and I am getting passive dividend income off my portfolio of $3244.76(for April 2021), resulting in crazy awesome growth in my dividend income.
 That wasn’t much time that passed to build up to this point.

 It’s like the snowball effect., you just have to start and get it rolling.

 There’s no real super secret to growing your passive dividend income.
 It basically was a few things repeated over time.
 Really it involves investing on a regular basis.
 I slowly but surely accumulated positions in stocks, investing at least each month.
 From here, the companies did the work for me.
 Most of my positions are dividend growth stocks, meaning these companies slowly but surely increase their dividend each year.
 Instead of spending these dividends, I reinvested the dividends, this purchases additional fractional shares, and in turn increases my dividend income each quarter.
 This results in a crazy concept of double compounded growth.
 Patience is key.